Who comes to support meetings for gay fathers?

 If this $5 is a financial burden or the reason for staying away, please contact the Facilitator in person or by email privately (firstname.lastname@example.org).
 We are here to support, not to inhibit or embarrass.

 After the meeting - the meeting after the meeting

-Gathering afterward at a nearby pub - it is often the Boutique Bar (down Church Street), we used to meet at Pegasus on Church St. (but has been recently very busy after our meetings, thus we have used Boutique).
+Gathering afterward at a nearby pub in the village--we announce at the meeting.
 This is NOT a requirement to attend, but is a longstanding tradition; it is a way to get better acquainted and continue discussing whatever comes up.
 (Non-alcoholic beverages are available.)
 Please feel free to join us if your schedule permits.